-8.1 Please provide a summary of any new cases, trends and developments in Product Liability Law in your jurisdiction including how the courts are approaching any issues arising in relation to new technologies and artificial intelligence.
+8.1 Please provide a summary of any new cases, trends and developments in product liability law in your jurisdiction, including how the courts are approaching any issues arising in relation to new technologies and artificial intelligence.

-We are not aware of new cases related to Product Liability Law referring to new technologies and artificial intelligence.
+We are not aware of new relevant cases related to product liability law in respect of new technologies and artificial intelligence.